 Outdoor furniture is either made from Hardwood (eg Teak or Oak) or Softwoods (eg Scandinavian Redwood).
 More has been written about wooden furniture and its ecological impact than any other material, this mostly refers to Tropical Hardwoods.
 In the 1990’s wooden outdoor furniture, particularly Teak, was extremely popular around the world and tropical rainforests were being destroyed to keep up with demand.
 The backlash against this led to the certification of tropical timbers by organisations such as the Forest stewardship council (FSC).
 Reputable manufacturers will now only use certified tropical wood from plantation grown trees.
 These plantations are good for the rapid take up of CO2 but not so good for biodiversity.
 Unfortunately, there are unscrupulous manufacturers who don’t care where the timber comes from, which still encourages deforestation, particularly in Indonesia.
 Softwoods that are used in cheap outdoor furniture mostly come from purpose planted European plantations, again good for C02 but bad for biodiversity.
 Softwoods are also injected with Chemicals to preserve them against insects and rot.

 Stone is obviously a natural material which is quarried and cut to shape.
 It will last endlessly until broken.
 Much stone though comes from parts of the world where there are no environmental restrictions over how the stone is quarried.
 It also very heavy so the energy cost of transporting it around the world is high.

-Oxley’s Furniture have been making their solid outdoor furniture from recycled aluminium for 30 years.
+Oxley’s Furniture have been making their luxury aluminium outdoor furniture from recycled aluminium for 30 years.
 In that time, Oxley’s have used recycled aluminium from many thousands of alloy wheels, airplane parts and countless drinks cans to manufacture luxury outdoor furniture in the most sustainable way possible.
 Outdoor furniture that is as elegant as it is sustainable.